frimtec/pikett-assist/readme.md

 ### Self build
 Build PAssist on your own and then install the APK via ADB to your android phone.

+### SMS permissions
+In order to perform the functions of PAssist, PAssist needs to be able to receive and send SMS.
+As these SMS permissions are no more granted by Google, a compatible SMS adapter is required.

+Currently the only supported SMS adapter is [secure-sms-proxy](https://github.com/frimtec/secure-sms-proxy/blob/master/README.md).
+PAssist will guide you to install this SMS adapter.

 ## Configuration
 The configuration is split into several blocks: